situmtech/situm-android-getting-started/README.md

 the building identifier, level identifier, cartesian coordinates, geographic coordinates, orientation, accuracy, among others.

-In `onStatusChanged(int)` you will received the changes in the status of the system: starting, initializing, user not in building, compass need to be calibrated, etc.
+In `onStatusChanged(int)` the app will receive changes in the status of the system: `STARTING`, `CALCULATING`, `USER_NOT_IN_BUILDING`, etc. Please refer to [javadoc](http://developers.situm.es/pages/android/api_documentation.html) for a full explanation of these states.

-In `onError(Error)` you will received the errors produced, the positioning will stop.
+In `onError(Error)` you will receive updates only if an error has occurred.
+In this case, the positioning will stop.
+Please refer to [javadoc](http://developers.situm.es/pages/android/api_documentation.html) for a full explanation of these errors.

 From API 23 you need to ask for the location permissions at runtime, if the location permission is not granted, and error with code `LocationErrorConstant.Code.MISSING_LOCATION_PERMISSION` will be received.